dojo/docs/quickstart/events.rst

 * onfocus - a node received focus
 * onblur - a node was 'blurred', or otherwise lost focus
 * onchange - an input value was changed
-* onkeypress -
+* onkeypress - fired when the user presses a key
-* onkeydown - fired when the user presses a key
+* onkeydown - shouldn't be necessary to be used... all key presses go to onkeypress
 * onkeyup - fired when the user releases a key
 * onmouseover - a node was hovered (*warning:* may fire more than you'd like because of bubbling)
 * onmouseout - a node was un-hovered